percona/pbm-docs/docs/usage/restore.md

 ## Restoring into a cluster / replica set with a different name

 Starting with version 1.8.0, you can restore **logical backups** into a new environment that has the same or more number of shards and these shards have different replica set names.

+Starting with version 2.2.0, you can restore environments that have [custom shard names](https://www.mongodb.com/docs/manual/reference/command/addShard/#mongodb-dbcommand-dbcmd.addShard).

 To restore data to the environment with different replica set names, configure the name mapping between the source and target environments.
 You can either set the `PBM_REPLSET_REMAPPING` environment variable for `pbm` CLI or use the `--replset-remapping` flag for PBM commands.
 The mapping format is `<rsTarget>=<rsSource>`.